nnejourneys/nnejourneys/_tours/motorcycle-overland-western-arunachal-pradesh.md

 draft: false
 title: "MOTORCYCLE TOUR OF WESTERN ARUNACHAL PRADESH"
 subtitle: "High roads of the Monyul"
-days: "8-12 Days"
+days: "8 to 12 days"
-description : "Motorcycle & Overland Tour of Western Arunachal Pradesh.
-This tour takes you across the tea fields of Assam to the high roads of western Arunachal Pradesh"
+description : "This tour takes you across the tea fields of Assam to the high roads of western Arunachal Pradesh"
-tourdesc: This Motorcycle / Overland tour takes you to Western Arunachal Pradesh which includes some of the highest motorable roads of the eastern Himalayas.
-This region is settled by the Tibetian Buddhism related tribes such as the Monpa, Sherdukpen and Brokpa.
-Historically this region has had close cultural and religious ties both to Bhutan and Tibet due to it being the tri-juncture between these three Kingdoms, infact it was under the protectorate of Tibet uptill 1945.
-Enroute you will get as high 4500mts.
-The Tawang Monastery, Sungatser Lake, Tse la pass, Gorsum Chorten and Nameri Wildlife Sanctuary are some of the highlights of this circuit.
-Riding conditions vary with canging road conditions and the time of travel.
-Good flat highways of Assam make way for a mix of good road conditions below the treeline and untarred jeepable tracks beyond the treeline.
 bg_image: /images/tours/motorcycle-overland-western-arunachal-pradesh.jpg
 image : /images/tours/motorcycle-overland-western-arunachal-pradesh.jpg
 type: "motorcycle"